 I did this to avoid as much distortion as possible if I had to.
 Did I shoot at its widest focal length?

-I never really noticed any chromatic aberration or vignetting with this lens and found it very sharp, even though it’s fantastic to have an F 2.8 lens.
+I never really noticed any chromatic aberration or vignetting with this lens and found it very sharp, even though having an F 2.8 lens is fantastic.

 I usually try to shoot with this lens at around f4 to f8 to focus on more things.

 It helps to keep things in focus and those apertures but being a wide-angle lens.